Quick answer

 Top verdicts

-- To Steki tou Ilia: The undisputed king of lamb chops — serving since the 1980s.
+- To Steki tou Ilia: Carnivores seeking the city's best lamb chops

 Unlike restaurants, tavernas prioritize atmosphere over formality.
 Paper tablecloths, barrel wine, communal dining, and — on weekends — live rebetiko music.
 Some spots like Diporto have no printed menu; you eat what's cooking that day.
 Others like Klimataria have served the same recipes from custom clay pots since the 1920s.